-Costs: New students can attend Western Illinois University for about $25,900 in 2015–2016, including tuition, fees, room and board, books, and personal expenses.
+Costs: New students can attend Western Illinois University for about $25,000 in 2016–2017, including tuition, fees, room, meal plan, books, and personal expenses.
 Financial assistance is provided for qualified students.
-More than 76 percent of Western’s undergraduate students receive some type of financial assistance.
-In 2014–2015, more than $151 million in financial assistance was distributed.
-Of that total, over $56 million was in the form of grants/scholarships which do not have to be repaid, and $95 million was through loans and campus employment.
+More than 80 percent of Western’s undergraduate students receive some type of financial assistance.
+In 2015–2016, more than $139 million in financial assistance was distributed.
+Of that total, over $57 million was in the form of grants/scholarships which do not have to be repaid, and $82 million was through loans and campus employment.

 Location: The main campus is located in Macomb, the McDonough County seat, 40 miles east of the Mississippi River.
 The city has a population of almost 20,000.
 Two U.S. highways, 136 and 67, intersect at Macomb and provide direct access to Interstates 74, 80, and 55.
 Rail passenger service is available twice daily from Quincy and Chicago to Macomb.
 Western Illinois University—Quad Cities is located in Moline, Illinois, which is approximately 70 miles north of the main campus in Macomb.

-Student Organizations: More than 280 student organizations on campus represent a wide range of interests.
-Opportunities for participatory student governance Introduction 8 are provided by the Student Government Association, Inter-Residence Hall Council, Panhellenic Council, Student Tenant Union, Black Student Association, Latin American Student Organization, International Friendship Club, and other organizations.
+Student Organizations: More than 270 student organizations on campus represent a wide range of interests.
+Opportunities for participatory student governance are provided by the Student Government Association, Inter-Residence Hall Council, Panhellenic Council, Student Tenant Union, Black Student Association, Latin American Student Organization, International Friendship Club, and other organizations.

 Sports: Western offers a broad-based athletics program, sponsoring 20 NCAA Division I intercollegiate varsity sports (10 for men/10 for women).
 Football competes in the NCAA Division I Football Championship Subdivision through the Missouri Valley Football Conference; all other varsity sports compete at the Division I level through the Summit League.
 More than 50 different intramural events and a variety of sports clubs are available to Western students.

 Western Illinois University—Quad Cities (WIU—QC): Western Illinois University offers several undergraduate degree programs in Moline, Illinois, which is approximately 70 miles north of the residential campus in Macomb.
-Undergraduate majors are offered in the following disciplines at WIU—QC: Accountancy; Bilingual/ Bicultural Education; Communication; Early Childhood Education, Elementary Education; Engineering; Engineering Technology; English; General Studies; Human Resource Management; Information Systems; Law Enforcement and Justice Administration; Liberal Arts and Sciences; Management; Marketing; Nursing; Recreation, Park and Tourism Administration; and Supply Chain Management.
-Sixteen graduate degree programs and twelve post-baccalaureate certificate programs are also offered at WIU—QC.
+Undergraduate majors are offered in the following disciplines at WIU—QC: Accountancy; Bilingual/ Bicultural Education; Communication; Elementary Education; Engineering; Engineering Technology; English; General Studies; Human Resource Management; Information Systems; Law Enforcement and Justice Administration; Liberal Arts and Sciences; Management; Marketing; Nursing; Recreation, Park and Tourism Administration; and Supply Chain Management.
+Nineteen graduate degree programs and fourteen post-baccalaureate certificate programs are also offered at WIU—QC.